bodrick/awesome/TOPICS.md

 ## adb

 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
-*   [Szaki/XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot
 *   [yume-chan/ya-webadb](https://github.com/yume-chan/ya-webadb) - ADB in your browser
 *   [ashishb/adb-enhanced](https://github.com/ashishb/adb-enhanced) - 🔪Swiss-army knife for Android testing and development 🔪 ⛺